OWASP/CheatSheetSeries/cheatsheets/Virtual_Patching_Cheat_Sheet.md

 In order to accurately test out the newly created virtual patches, it may be necessary to use an application other than a web browser.
 Some useful tools are:

 - Web browser.
-- Command line web clients such as Curl and Wget.
+- Command-line web clients such as Curl and Wget.
 - Local Proxy Servers such as [OWASP ZAP](https://www.zaproxy.org/).
 - [ModSecurity AuditViewer](https://web.archive.org/web/20181011065823/http://www.jwall.org/web/audit/viewer.jsp) – which allows you to load a ModSecurity audit log file, manipulate it and then re-inject the data back into any web server.